joenan/medical-records-api/README.md

 After running the application on your local system, the context path of the application can be accessed on the browser or on postman via this context path `http://localhost:9090/medicalrecords-api/`

 ### FOR SWAGGER DOCUMENTATION
-Swagger documentation can be accessed via `http://localhost:9090/medicalrecords-api/swagger-ui.html/`
+Swagger documentation on your local system can be accessed via `http://localhost:9090/medicalrecords-api/swagger-ui.html/`

 ![Screenshot from 2022-04-11 10-22-05](https://github.com/joenan/medical-records-api/blob/main/images/MedicalAPISwagger.png)